Remote Desktops#

 ../../../_images/vnc.png

-How to start the VNC server#
+How to start the VNC/Xpra server#

-Before starting jupyterlab#
+Before starting Jupyterlab#

 ../../../_images/vnc_launcher.png